robrwo/Text-Minify-XS/README.md

 - removes multiple newlines,
 - and changes all line endings to a newline, "\\n",

-It does not know recognise any form of markup, comments or text quoting.
+It does not recognise any form of markup, comments or text quoting.

 # KNOWN ISSUES